ppy/osu-wiki/news/2023-01-04-featured-artist-track-updates-winter-2023.md

 [![](https://assets.ppy.sh/artists/204/header.jpg)](https://osu.ppy.sh/beatmaps/artists/204)

 This year's osu!
-World Cup received a lot of love from our Featured Artists, like **DJ Raisei** and his new osu!original song *T.R.A.P.*!
+World Cup received a lot of love from our Featured Artists, like **DJ Raisei** and his new osu! original song *T.R.A.P.*!

 ### DJ Raisei - T.R.A.P. <!-- lint ignore no-heading-punctuation -->